350 Legend vs. 450 Bushmaster: The Battle of Straight-Wall Cartridges

-The 350 Legend and 450 Bushmaster (450 BM) are superb cartridges that effectively take down hogs and deer.
-They are also versatile: fit for action in both bolt-action rifles and semi-auto ARs.
+The 350 Legend and 450 Bushmaster (450 BM) are superb cartridges for taking down hogs and deer.
+They are also versatile: fit for action in bolt-action rifles and semi-auto ARs alike.

 They're not the same, though.
 Far from it.
-The following sections will give you a comprehensive understanding as to why.
+The following article will give you a clearer understanding why.

 350 Legend vs. 450 Bushmaster Caliber Comparison